JuliaLang/julia/README.md

 ### Try it Online

-Forio.com is generously hosting and maintaining an instance of Julia's web REPL here: [julia.forio.com](http://julia.forio.com)
+[Forio.com](http://forio.com/) is generously hosting and maintaining an instance of Julia's web REPL here: [julia.forio.com](http://julia.forio.com).
+This service is best-effort and may not always be up or stable.
+Be nice!